Pecos League

-The Pecos League of Professional Baseball Clubs is an independent professional baseball league headquartered in Houston, which operates in cities in desert mountain regions throughout California, New Mexico, Arizona, Colorado, Kansas, Oklahoma, and Texas.
+The Pecos League of Professional Baseball Clubs is an independent professional baseball league headquartered in Houston, which operates in cities in desert mountain regions throughout California, New Mexico, Arizona, Colorado, Kansas, Oklahoma, Missouri, and Texas.
 The league plays in cities that do not have Major League Baseball or Minor League Baseball teams and is not affiliated with either.

 The Pecos League season is a highly condensed one.
-Schedules vary, but teams have reportedly played as many as 70 games in 72 days, or 80 games in three months.
-The weekly salary is around $50 per player.
+Schedules vary, but teams have played as many as 70 games in 72 days, or 80 games in three months.

 History

 The Pecos League operated six teams in the 2011 and 2012 seasons and expanded to eight teams for 2013.
 Continued growth saw the league reach a high of 10 teams for 2014.

 The Pecos League also operates a spring developmental league, which is a one-month showcase beginning in March for recent college graduates and free agents looking to catch on to a full season league.

 In May 2014, Fox Sports 1 aired a six-part documentary about life in the Pecos League, mostly based on the Trinidad Triggers.

 In August 2014, Jon Edwards made his major league debut with the Texas Rangers becoming the first player in Pecos League history to play in Major League Baseball.

-In September 2016, Chris Smith was called up to the Toronto Blue Jays becoming the second player from the Pecos League to make a major league roster, though he did not appear in a game.
+In September 2016, Chris Smith was called up to the Toronto Blue Jays becoming the second player from the Pecos League to make a major league roster, though he did not appear in a game that season.
 Smith would eventually make his debut for the Blue Jays on June 27, 2017, against the Baltimore Orioles.

 For 2016, the Las Vegas Train Robbers moved to Topeka, Kansas.
 Expansion teams were added in Great Bend, Kansas and Tucson, Arizona.

 On February 25, 2016 it was announced that the Las Cruces Vaqueros would sit out the 2016 season due to severe damage to their home stadium.
 Expansion team Salina Stockade was added to the league and played a limited 11-game home schedule in 2016.

 Following the 2016 season, a drastic shift in the Pecos League landscape occurred as two Kansas teams, the Salina Stockade and Great Bend Boom, both folded, while a third, the Topeka Train Robbers, moved to Bakersfield, California, taking the place of the former Bakersfield Blaze, who folded following the 2016 California League season.

 The Train Robbers were joined in California for 2017 by three expansion teams: the High Desert Yardbirds (replacing the California League's High Desert Mavericks), the Monterey Amberjacks, and California City Whiptails.
 The league also announced a travel team, the Hollywood Stars, who played a handful of home games in Los Angeles.

 For 2019, the Ruidoso Osos were replaced by the Wasco Reserves, and the league reduced the number of divisions from three to two.